 Take the time to assiduously study clear thinking and you won't be hoodwinked. - Epictetus

 Those who are told a prophecy, miss the "eye" of verification.
-That eye opens after some time, after the event that should have occurred.
-After that missing events, the vision should be corrected.
-Regrettable, all faithful and blindfolded believers in the Paramahansa Yogananda (1893–1952) are not able to do it very well, not even satisfactorily, and that is where matters stand.
+That eye opens after some time, at least after the event that should have occurred.
+After a missing, prophesied event, the vision should be corrected.
+Regrettable, all faithful and blindfolded believers in Yogananda (1893–1952) are not fit to do it well enough.
+That is where matters stand.

 The guru caught redhanded